tcdt-lab/Automated-Gateways/README.md

 Also we highly recommend readers and contributers to watch the presentation of the Automated-Gateways in hyperledger meetup. you can watch the video from [here](https://www.youtube.com/live/zVNNh5OCplM?si=9byA615Pfkt49C6i).

-Automated-Gateways project is developed under the mentorship program of Linux foundation.
-Find more information [here](https://wiki.hyperledger.org/display/INTERN).

-This project is developed and maintainded by [TCDT Lab](https://tcdt.ca/).